-Although the purpose of this study is to establish an empirical link between peer monitoring and loan performance after loan groups have been formed, unfortunately we are somewhat silent on the possibility that groups form in anticipation of monitoring.
-Perhaps, for example, it is the case that people self-select into groups with people that they think will monitor more or less.
+Although the purpose of this study is to establish an empirical link between peer monitoring and loan performance after loan groups have been formed, unfortunately we are somewhat silent on the possibility that groups form in anticipation of monitoring behavior.
+Perhaps, for example, it is the case that individuals self-select into groups with people who they think will monitor the others members more or less.
 While it will surely be interesting to learn more about group selection, it is not clear that this possibility necessarily diminishes our results.
 To begin, notice that such behavior does not negate the fact that peer monitoring appears to be a strong mechanism that reduces moral hazard.
-On top of this, if people were so good at selecting into "optimal" groups, they would anticipate the large negative effect of joining groups with people in the bad debtors' database or groups with other family members, to name just two examples.
-Given that we see plenty of women joining groups with their kin it is not clear that selection is that sophisticated.
+On top of this, if people were so good at selecting into optimal groups, they would anticipate the large negative effect of joining groups with people in the bad debtors' database or groups with other family members, to give just two examples.
+Since that we see plenty of women joining groups with their kin it is not clear that selection is that sophisticated.